-Fish Migration Map

-D. LT.
-N V .
-D .
-Research Team Name Your Role Name Date Standard: CCSS.MATH.CONTENT.4.MD.A.2: Use the four operations to solve word problems involving distances, intervals of time, liquid volumes, masses of objects, and money, including problems involving simple fractions or decimals, and problems that require expressing measurements given in a larger unit in terms of a smaller unit.
-Represent measurement quantities using diagrams, such as number line diagrams, that feature a measurement scale.
+4====== Ν SEATTLE PACIFIC OCEAN YAKIMA RIVER LOWER COLUMBIA RIVER LOWER MONUMENTAL GRANITE RICHLAND RELEASE PORTLAND THE DALLES CLEARWATER LITTLE GOOSE JOHN DAY RIVER BONNEVILLE WA MCNARY ID 150 OR 75 0 SNAKE KILOMETERS RIVER

+Research Team Name Your Role Name Date

 Instructions: Researchers at Pacific Northwest National Laboratory are requesting your assistance with understanding how salmon move throughout the Columbia River Basin.
 Follow the below steps to successfully complete your task as a research team.
 Check the boxes as you complete each step.

+BEFORE your group starts working on the problem

+- □ Pick a research team name with your group - □ Review your team role - Go around to each team member and have everyone share a summary of their role - Be prepared to be called on about any part of the task when we come back together as a class

+Team Roles:

-BEFORE your group starts working on the problem ☐ Pick a research team name with your group ☐ Review your team role ☐ Go around to each team member and have everyone share a summary of their role ☐ Be prepared to be called on about any part of the task when we come back together as a class Team Roles: Facilitator (1) Recorder (2) Reads the task as many times as needed aloud Makes sure everyone on the team agrees and gets the same answers Makes sure everyone understands each step and expectations BEFORE the team writes down the final answer Keeps track of time and the team's noise level Listens to what every member says and writes down what is discussed to share with the class Takes clear notes for everyone to be able to follow if they are asked to share Quality Control (3) Manager (4) Summarizes the team's steps to solve the problem so everyone understands Makes sure the answer is clearly indicated Is the only one allowed to ask questions Is responsible for gathering and cleaning up materials and includes units the question
+Facilitator (1) Recorder (2) Reads the task as many times as needed Makes sure everyone on the team agrees aloud and gets the same answers Makes sure everyone understands each step Listens to what every member says and and expectations BEFORE the team writes writes down what is discussed to share down the final answer with the class Keeps track of time and the team's noise Takes clear notes for everyone to be able to level follow if they are asked to share Quality Control (3) Manager (4) Summarizes the team's steps to solve the problem so everyone understands Makes sure the answer is clearly indicated and includes units Checks that the team's answer addresses the question Is the only one allowed to ask questions Is responsible for gathering and cleaning up materials Identifies the math vocabulary and concepts needed to solve the task Makes sure ALL parts of the problem are answered